mudassarm30/sales-portal/README.md

 ## Pages

 There are five php pages in the root folder for signup, signin, password change/rest and dashboard.
+The index.php is the dashboard page that contains the side menu and the content section (that loads a page depending upon the selected menu).